Online, on-demand market research connecting you to the right healthcare stakeholders.

 51% of US primary care physicians say confusion exists around flu shots for patients who decline them, up from 44%

-WATERTOWN, MA November 29, 2018—Misconceptions about the risk and benefits of the seasonal flu vaccine—the leading reason that patients decline shots—increased in 2018 to the highest level in three years, according to new data on US primary care physician (PCPs) perceptions about the flu vaccine from InCrowd, pioneer of the real-time market intelligence platform for the life sciences.
+WATERTOWN, MA November 29, 2018—Misconceptions about the risks and benefits of the seasonal flu vaccine—the leading reason that patients decline shots—increased in 2018 to the highest level in three years, according to new data on US primary care physician (PCPs) perceptions about the flu vaccine from InCrowd, pioneer of the real-time market intelligence platform for the life sciences.

 “On this, the 100th anniversary of the 1918 flu pandemic when an estimated 50 million people died in the decades before a flu vaccine became available, InCrowd’s results suggest we need to keep up the public education campaign on the benefits of the flu vaccine lest we experience another global health crisis,” said Diane Hayes, Ph.D., epidemiologist and co-founder of InCrowd who directed the microsurvey.